RESTORE THE SHINE TO MEDALLION FINANCIAL CORP.

 2. Source: MFIN 10K/10Q

 There are an abundance of metrics that show the rapid downward trend in the core consumer portfolios, we will show the most glaring.
+As of 3Q24 and analyzing trends after the peak at FYE21:

 Asset Quality:

-MFIN’s Recreation loan annualized charge-offs (net) increased 8.0x to 4.30% (4Q23) from 0.53% (FYE21).
+MFIN’s Recreation loan annualized charge-offs (net) increased 8.0x to 4.34% (1Q24) from 0.53% (4Q21).
 This is well above the previous cyclical high of 3.80% (4Q19) and could trend toward the GFC high of 5.99% (Annual 2009) but we hope not towards the Annualized quarterly high of 8.27% (1Q10).
+2Q and 3Q are seasonal lows for charge-offs and yet 2Q24 and 3Q24 charge-offs are higher than the previous 2Q and 3Q peak in 2019.

-Home Improvement loans annualized charge-offs (net) increased 5.7x to 1.71% (4Q23) from 0.30% (FYE21).
-This is more than double the previous cyclical high of 0.83% (4Q19).
+Home Improvement loans annualized charge-offs (net) increased 7x to 2.11% (3Q24) from 0.30% (4Q21).
+This is more than 2.5x the previous cyclical high of 0.83% (4Q19).
+2Q24 and 3Q24 are also above previous 2Q and 3Q highs.

 We expect increases and decreases quarter to quarter (much like MFIN showed during the GFC) but the yearly trend we expect to get worse.